 - Not in the bottom of a valley, where the air will be colder and dew and frost greater

 - Not near animal paths or prime habitat

-- Away from hazards like flooding, rock fall, and avalanches
+- Away from hazards like flooding, rockfalls, and avalanches

 - Away from water - don't contaminate everyone's water source!

 Consider other ways topography will influence environmental conditions.
 Will a long valley become a wind tunnel?
 Where will precipitation flow to and accumulate?

 On a micro level, choose a site that is: